jcubic/wayne/README.md

 Additional methods:
 * `redirect()` - accept url or optional first argument that is number of HTTP code
 * `sse([options])` - function create Server-Sent Event stream, the return object have method `send` that send new event.
+* `fetch(url)` - method will send normal HTTP request to the server and return the result to the client.

 Application also have middlewere as in Express.js